 - Makes an effort to understand humans

-Kara: Something snapped inside of me.
+Emily: Something snapped inside of me.
 All of a sudden, I felt like her life was more important than mine.
-I had to protect her
+I had to protect her.

 A video released by Quantic Dream called Kara: Story of the First Deviant further encourages the theories that Kara is actually rA9.
 As far as shown, she is the first android to deviate, to break free from her programming and express human emotion.
 Upon the moment of her assembly, she thinks and feels.
 Those are considered errors in machines created to serve us.
 However, they are what defines Kara’s character and make her an excellent character, potentially the most important one in that universe.